 New Jersey Car/Mechanical Defect Attorneys

 One of the most frightening types of car accidents tends to happen when you least expect it.
-You could be doing everything right, the drivers around you could be doing everything right, and yet you can still end up being involved in a serious collision.
+You could be doing everything right, the drivers around you could be doing everything right, and yet you can still be involved in a serious collision.
 How?
 A defective car part or mechanical defect with the car itself causes your accident.

 While technology has brought us a long way in terms of safety and security, today’s cars also contain hundreds of moving parts and sophisticated computer systems.
-These systems are meant to work in harmony with one another to keep drivers and their passengers safe on New Jersey roads.
-When just one of these parts is defective, it can trigger a cascade of malfunctions or mechanical issues that can lead to a serious, even fatal accident.
+These systems are meant to work harmoniously to keep drivers and their passengers safe on New Jersey roads.
+When just one of these parts is defective, it can trigger a cascade of malfunctions or mechanical issues, leading to a serious, even fatal, accident.

-Contact the skilled legal team at Brach Eichler Trial Lawyers to find out more about your legal options and how you can get the compensation you are entitled to following an accident caused by a defective product.
+Contact the skilled legal team at Brach Eichler Injury Lawyers to learn more about your legal options and how you can get the compensation you are entitled to following an accident caused by a defective product.
 Call (973) 364-8300 today to set up your free case evaluation.

 Why Do You Need an Attorney for a Car Defect Accident?

-Defective car part cases are not like your average car accident claim, because typically the major factor that contributed to the accident wasn’t a negligent driver, it was a negligent car company or manufacturer.
-Automakers and auto part manufacturers have a duty to ensure that their products are safe to put on New Jersey roadways.
-When a company or manufacturer fails to uphold that duty and a driver is injured or killed as a result, that company may be held accountable.
+Defective car part cases are not like your average car accident claim because, typically, the major factor that contributed to the accident wasn’t a negligent driver.
+It was a negligent car company or manufacturer.
+Automakers and auto part manufacturers must ensure their products are safe to put on New Jersey roadways.
+When a company or manufacturer fails to uphold that duty and a driver is injured or killed, that company may be held accountable.

-However, holding a large automaker or car part manufacturer accountable for defective products can be both complicated and challenging.
-That’s why you need to turn to an attorney that knows how to handle a case of this magnitude.
+However, holding a large automaker or car part manufacturer accountable for defective products can be complicated and challenging.
+That’s why you must turn to an attorney who knows how to handle a case of this magnitude.

-At Brach Eichler Trial Lawyers, we have both the experience and the resources it takes to rise to this type of challenge.
-We don’t shrink away from holding large companies responsible when the evidence makes it clear that they were in the wrong.
-If you have reason to believe that a defective car part or a mechanical defect was to blame for your accident, contact our legal team to find out more about all your legal options.
+At Brach Eichler Injury Lawyers, we have the experience and resources to rise to this type of challenge.
+We don’t shrink away from holding large companies responsible when the evidence clarifies that they were wrong.
+If you have reason to believe that a defective car part or a mechanical defect was to blame for your accident, contact our legal team to learn more about all your legal options.

-The skilled legal team at Brach Eichler Trial Lawyers has the skillset and the persistence it takes to fully investigate the circumstances of your crash.
-If we find that a part or mechanical defect was to blame, we are prepared to help you pursue action against the responsible parties.
+The skilled legal team at Brach Eichler Injury Lawyers has the skillset and the persistence it takes to investigate the circumstances of your crash fully.
+If we find that a part or mechanical defect is to blame, we are prepared to help you pursue action against the responsible parties.
 From negotiating a settlement to going to court, we are ready to do what it takes to get you the compensation you deserve.

 What Is a Car Defect Accident?

-Sometimes products don’t fully work as intended, and sometimes everyday wear and tear can break down a functional part to the point where it fails, so what exactly is considered a part defect or mechanical defect?
+Sometimes products don’t fully work as intended, and sometimes everyday wear and tear can break down a functional part to the point where it fails, so what exactly is considered a part or mechanical defect?
 How do you differentiate a defect from normal wear and tear?
-The definition of a mechanical defect is any defect or malfunction of a motor vehicle system or part that impacts the safety or normal use of a motor vehicle.
+A mechanical defect is any defect or malfunction of a motor vehicle system or part that impacts a motor vehicle’s safety or normal use.
 This can include a failure or defect in the motor, transmission, hydraulic system, or any other aspect of a functional vehicle.

-The first thing that typically comes to mind when you think about a car or mechanical defect is a recall.
-A recall is when the car manufacturer or the National Highway Transportation Safety Administration finds that vehicle or specific vehicle part or piece of equipment creates an unreasonable safety risk, or it fails to meet minimum safety guidelines.
-Unfortunately, the recall process generally begins after crashes have already taken place, and people have filed complaints about the vehicle.
+A recall is the first thing that typically comes to mind when you think about a car or mechanical defect.
+A recall is when the car manufacturer or the National Highway Transportation Safety Administration finds that a vehicle or specific vehicle part or piece of equipment creates an unreasonable safety risk or it fails to meet minimum safety guidelines.
+Unfortunately, the recall process generally begins after crashes have occurred and people have filed complaints about the vehicle.
 That can mean you are already at risk of being involved in an accident well before news reaches your ears that your vehicle contains a defective part.

-There are two distinctly different types of defects when it comes to cars and car parts.
+There are two distinctly different types of defects regarding cars and car parts.
 The first is a design defect.
 A faulty design defect is when there is a flaw in the original design of the part or vehicle, which makes it unreasonably dangerous.
-These types of defects can include a structurally unsound or unstable design, making a vehicle more prone to rolling, or a wheel design that makes it more likely to get stuck, spinning a vehicle out of control.
+These defects can include a structurally unsound or unstable design, making a vehicle more prone to rolling, or a wheel design that makes it more likely to get stuck, spinning a vehicle out of control.

 Common Types of Automotive Defects

 Whether through a design or manufacturing flaw, there are numerous ways that a car or mechanical defect can cause an accident.
-These accidents can sometimes be solely attributed to the failure of the part, or they can be a combination of an unsafe condition and defective part coming together to create the perfect storm for an accident.
-In either situation, the mechanical defect either caused the accident itself or caused the accident to be more severe in nature than it would have otherwise been.
+These accidents can sometimes be solely attributed to the failure of the part, or they can be a combination of an unsafe condition and a defective part coming together to create the perfect storm for an accident.
+In either situation, the mechanical defect caused the accident itself or caused it to be more severe than it would have otherwise been.